Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 2.0.5 =
+- [New API]: Fixed payment popup was not scrollable on Apple devices.
+- [New API]: Added "Send Emails In Parallel" option that should speed up checkout process.
+- [New API]: Removed excess output for buttons when new API is used.

 = 2.0.4 =
 - [New API]: Added "Popup Default Country" option that sets default country on payment popup for billing and shipping address.